learn-co-curriculum/dsc-phase-1-project/README.md

 The company can also consider employing directors like Steven Soderbergh, Steven Spielberg or David Gordon Green who have a lot of experience in their genre areas.
 They can also engage directors like Sébastien Lifshitz, Sujit Mondal, Adnan A. Shaikh, Karthik Chandan and/or Chad Zuver who are also well experienced in directing their movie genres and have also proven to generate high ROI in their work.

-## Project Submission and Review

-Review the "Project Submission & Review" page in the "Milestones Instructions" topic to learn how to submit your project and how it will be reviewed.
-Your project must pass review for you to progress to the next Phase.

 ## Summary

 This project will give you a valuable opportunity to develop your data science skills using real-world data.
 The end-of-phase projects are a critical part of the program because they give you a chance to bring together all the skills you've learned, apply them to realistic projects for a business stakeholder, practice communication skills, and get feedback to help you improve.
 You've got this!